 Kate has a Bachelor of Nursing and Masters in Health Administration.

 As a small independent agency, the NBA provides an environment that empowers staff to take direct responsibility for delivering significant outcomes in a challenging and ever changing industry.
 We espouse to foster an environment of diversity, enthusiasm and leadership, with a strong work ethic.

 NBA is also supported by an advisory board.
 Visit NBA Board for more information.

-The NBA activities are guided by three key planning documents that are endorsed by Governments:
+The NBA activities are guided by two key planning documents that are endorsed by Governments:

-The NBA delivers its required planning outcomes in accordance with a range of more detailed strategies that address specific areas of activities endorsed by governments.
-Key strategies include:
+The NBA delivers its required planning outcomes in accordance with a range of more detailed strategies that address specific areas of activities endorsed by governments:

 - National Blood Data and Information Strategy 2013-16

 - Blood Product Management Improvement Strategy 2018-2022

 - National Patient Blood Guidelines Implementation Strategy 2013-17